-5.2 In Cases for Retention
+5.2 In cases for retention

-- Consideration of other issues that may not relate to pay, for example redesigning the job, job rotation and career development.
-This may be appropriate in cases where an employee is considering leaving the Council, for a more "challenging or interesting" role, or a role that would provide better promotional opportunities.
+Consideration of other issues that may not relate to pay, for example redesigning the job, job rotation and career development.
+This may be appropriate in cases where an employee is considering leaving the Council, for a more "challenging or interesting" role, or a role which would provide better promotional opportunities.
 Payment of a market supplement in these circumstances would not necessarily encourage the employee to remain with the Council.
 As an alternative, the service may look at ways of making their job more interesting, such as giving them specific responsibility for a project, which would develop skills in different areas.
-The service may also look at opportunities for secondment or a transfer to another section or job role. - Analysis of exit interview data.
+The service may also look at opportunities for secondment or a transfer to another section or job role.

-5.3 In All Cases
+Analysis of exit interview data.

-A copy of the job profile and structure chart
+5.3 In all cases

-Copies of at least five job adverts from a variety of publications over the last three months including copies of job profiles/job descriptions and person specifications.
+- A copy of the job profile and structure chart - Copies of at least five job adverts from a variety of publications over the last six months including copies of job profiles/job descriptions and person specifications.

-It should be noted that production of several higher paying job adverts that may not be representative of the whole market will not warrant the approval of a supplement.
+It should be noted that production of several higher paying job adverts which may not be representative of the whole market will not warrant the approval of a supplement.

-6. Approval of a Request to Pay a Market Supplement
+6. Approval of a request to pay a market supplement